Ancient Crafts

 0

-and the Luthiers – not to be missed!:
+and the Luthier – not to be missed!:

 Luther & Sensory Harpmaker – Bruce Walker’s shed tells all about his love of woodwork – on benches cluttered with tools and sawdust lay pieces of beautifully crafted guitars, ukeleles, intricately inlaid boxes, carvings and more.
 From the rafters hang a forest of turned chair legs, scrolled posts and rough planks, all in various stages of refinement.
 A talented artisan and woodwork tutor, Bruce is renowned for his sensory harps, which help in healing through musical therapy and the sensation of vibrations for the elderly and informed.